 Virtual fundraisers come in many shapes and sizes – so the sky’s the limit in what your nonprofit can spin-up and execute.
 Find the virtual mold that fits your mission and donor landscape!

-This guide covers four top scenarios for hosting virtual and online fundraisers.
-These virtual and online fundraising scenarios include:
+The top four scenarios for hosting virtual and online fundraisers include:

 Online auctions are essentially digital silent auctions.
 To run an online auction, nonprofits use either mobile bidding or an online auction software to engage supporters.
 The software is used to: